OpenUpSA/pmg-cms-2/README.md

 If you are a registered user, and you wish to have access to restricted content through the API, then please follow these steps:

-1. Send a POST request to https://api.pmg.org.za/security/login with a JSON body containing your credentials, e.g:

-        {
-          "email": "email@example.com",
-          "password": "my-password"
-        }

-    please make sure that your `Content-Type` and `Accept` headers are set to `application/json`.
-The API should return a JSON response of the form:

-        {
-            "meta":  {
-                "code": 200
-            },
-            "response": {
-                "user": {
-                    "authentication_token": "<example-auth-token>",
-                    "id": "<user-id>"
-                }
-            }
-        }
+1. Login to the website at https://pmg.org.za using your browser.
+2. Visit https://api.pmg.org.za/user/ and get the authentication token from the JSON response.

-2. Include the authentication token in subsequent requests to tha API in a header named `Authentication-Token`.
+3. Include the authentication token in subsequent requests to tha API in a header named `Authentication-Token`.

-3. You can check if you are correctly authenticated by doing a GET against http://api.pmg.org.za/user:
+4. You can check if you are correctly authenticated by doing a GET against https://api.pmg.org.za/user/

         {
             "current_user": {